 (a) Anyone required to receive notice by section 6084 of this title and any adjoining property owner may request a hearing by filing a request within 15 days of receipt of notice.
-Upon receipt of notice the district commission shall treat the application
+Upon receipt of notice the district commission shall treat the application pursuant to section 814 of Title 3.

-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. pursuant to section 814 of Title 3.
 The district commission may order a hearing without a request within 20 days of receipt of the application.

-(b) The date for a hearing shall be set within 25 days of receipt of the application or notice of appeal filed under section 6089(a) of this title.
-The hearing or a prehearing conference shall be held within 40 days of receipt of the application or notice of appeal.
+- (b) The hearing or a prehearing conference shall be held within 40 days of receipt of the application or notice of appeal.
 The parties shall be given not less than 10 days notice.
 Notice shall also be published in a local newspaper generally circulating in the area where the land is located not less than 10 days before the hearing date.

-(c) Parties shall be those who have received notice, adjoining property owners who have requested a hearing, and such other persons as the board may allow by rule.
+Amended 1993, No. 82, § 4, eff.
+July 1, 1993. - (c) Parties shall be those who have received notice, adjoining property owners who have requested a hearing, and such other persons as the board may allow by rule.
 For the purposes of appeal only the applicant, the landowner if the applicant is not the landowner, a state agency, the regional and municipal planning commissions and the municipalities required to receive notice shall be considered parties.
-An adjoining property owner may participate in hearings and present evidence only to the extent the proposed development or subdivision will have a direct effect on his property under section 6086(a)(1) through (a)(10) of this title.

-(d) If no hearing has been requested or ordered within the prescribed period no hearing need be held by the district commission.
-In such an event a permit shall be granted or denied within 60 days of receipt; otherwise, it shall be deemed approved and a permit shall be issued.--1969, No. 250 (Adj.
+An adjoining property owner may participate in hearings and present evidence only to the extent the proposed development or subdivision will have a direct effect on his property under section 6086(a)(1) through (a)(10) of this title. - (d) If no hearing has been requested or ordered within the prescribed period no hearing need be held by the district commission.
+In such an event a permit shall be granted or denied within 60 days of receipt; otherwise, it shall be deemed approved and a permit shall be issued.-1969, No. 250 (Adj.
 Sess.), §§ 10, 11, eff.
 April 4, 1970; 1973, No. 85, § 9; 1991, No. 109, § 3, eff.
 June 28, 1991.